 The volunteer area of MyRNAO has up-to-date information about your role, including the documents below.
-If you have any questions, please do not hesitate to contact your home office resource, Victoria Alarcon, at 416-408-5610 or valarcon@RNAO.ca.
+If you have any questions, please do not hesitate to contact your home office resource, Victoria Alarcon, at 416-408-5610 or valarcon@RNAO.ca or Madison Scaini, at 416-408-5645 or mscaini@RNAO.ca.